microsoft/AcademicContent/Event-In-Box/Machine Learning Challenge/Machine Learning Challenge.md

     _Signing in to ML Studio_

 1. Click **Sign In** under Free Workspace.
 Then sign in using your Microsoft account.
-If you don't have a Microsoft account, click **sign up here** in the Free Workspace box to create one.

     ![Choosing a workspace](Images/choose-workspace.png)